Energica Ego: Design

 The Ego is an all-electric motorcycle.
-It has a 107 kW motor with 200 N⋅m of torque (at low RPM) giving it a top speed of 240 km/h.
+It has a 107 kW motor with 200 Nm of torque (at low RPM), giving it a top speed of 240 km/h.
 The motor is powered by an 11.7 kW⋅h battery.
 The Ego weighs approximately 258–280 kg, contributed to by the heavy battery.

 It has four-level adjustable engine braking, which is also regenerative.
 The motor is situated near the cast aluminium swing-arm and side-mounted mono shock.
 Projector headlamps are used for headlights.
 The dashboard is a 109.22 mm TFT display.

 Before 2017, it had a 136 hp electric motor with 180 Nm torque.
 However, the naked sibling 'Eva' produces 108 hp which was 95 hp before 2017.
 They are also EURO IV compliant after 2017.
 The price was also reduced to approximately £20,000.

 The bike has a tubular steel trellis frame partly visible despite the fairings.

 Upgraded again in 2019, they are equipped with an electric throttle that can read adjustments down to tenths of mrad.
 Other electronic features such as "silent charging" and heated hand grips were also added.

 Performance

-The Ego reaches 0–100 km/h in 3 seconds.
-It has 43 mm Marzocchi suspension in front along with parking assist and Brembo brakes with features such as ABS and anti-rollover systems.
+The Ego reaches 100 km/h in 3 seconds, has a 43 mm Marzocchi front fork and Brembo brakes with ABS and anti-rollover functions.
 According to some reviewers, the suspension is relatively softly calibrated.
-It has a controller named a "VCU" by Energica, similar to an ESC.
-It is claimed to be controlling all aspects - from battery to engine (including engine braking) by Energica.
+It has a controller named a ”VCU” by Energica, similar to an ESC.
+It is claimed to be controlling all aspects – from battery to engine (including engine braking) by Energica.

-The EGO has a range of approximately 160 km under normal use (190 km in "eco" mode).
+The Ego has a range of approximately 160 km under normal use (190 km in ”eco” mode).

-The battery can be recharged to 85% in 30 minutes at fast charging station (mode 4, DC fast charge), or 100% in 3 and half hours (mode 2 or 3, 240 V).
-However, it takes 8 hours to full charge on standard US power supply of 120 V. The battery life is 1200 cycles at 80% capacity.
+The battery can be recharged to 85% in 30 minutes with fast charging capabilities (mode 4, DC fast charge) or 100% in 3.5 hours (mode 2 or 3, 240 V).
+However, it takes 8 hours to full charge with standard US power supply of 120 V. The battery life is 1200 cycles at 80% capacity.

 Production

-The first prototype was finished by Energica in 2013, and the vehicle went into production later with sales starting from 2015.
-According to Top Speed, currently it is facing "Inventory shortage" as the production is less than demand.
+The first prototype was finished by Energica in 2013 and the vehicle went into production with sales starting from 2015.
+According to Top Speed, it is currently facing ”Inventory shortage” as the production is less than demand.

 MotoE

-An electric motorcycle class (MotoE) was added as a support class to Grand Prix motorcycle racing from 2019.
+An electric motorcycle class (MotoE) was added as a support to Grand Prix motorcycle racing from 2019.
 It is a single make class, unlike the other class races which are between different manufacturers.
 A performance oriented model Ego Corsa is used for MotoE.